distinct-development/the-menu-wordpress-org/README.md

-# The Menu - Custom mobile navigation with icons
+# The Menu: Custom mobile navigation with icons

 Create beautiful mobile navigation menus with custom icons, role-based visibility, and extensive style options for your WordPress site.